 Roses need well-drained soil to flourish, but that doesn’t mean they don’t need water.
 Regular watering is especially important as roses are establishing new roots in the landscape.
 Roses are fairly drought-tolerant after the first growing season.

-For the first 2 months after you first plant a rosebush, give the plant a deep, thorough soaking 2-3 times per week with a hose.
+For the first 2 months after you first plant a rosebush, thoroughly water your plants 2-3 times per week.
 If you reach your finger into the soil and the top 2 inches are still moist, however, wait a few days.

-For the remainder of the first growing season, water thoroughly a couple of times per week..
+For the remainder of the first growing season, water thoroughly a couple of times per week.
 Once plants are established in the landscape, you will only need to water roses during drought conditions.
-If the leaves take on a greyish cast or being to curl, you’ll know the plants need water.
+If the leaves take on a greyish cast or begin to curl, you’ll know the plants need water.

-Whenever you water, void getting water on the leaves (an invitation to disease) by directly aiming the water stream at the roots of each plant.
+Whenever you water, avoid getting water on the leaves (an invitation to disease) by directly aiming the water stream at the roots of each plant.

 First, allow the plants to get settled in the garden.
-Then, after the first month, feed plants with Miracle-Gro® Shake 'N Feed® Ultra Bloom® Plant Food 10-18-9 to help replace the nutrition your growing roses have taken up from the soil, so your plant will produce beautiful blooms.
+Then, after the first month, feed plants with water soluble rose plant fertilizer to help replace the nutrition your growing roses have taken up from the soil, so your plant will produce beautiful blooms.
 Be sure to follow label directions.

 How to Prune Roses

-Promote airflow within the shrub by removing crossing or rubbing branches within the center of the shrub.
+- Promote airflow within the shrub by removing crossing or rubbing branches within the centre of the shrub.
 Always cut back to an outward-facing bud.
-You can remove up to one-half of the growth from within the center of the shrub to promote air movement.
+You can remove up to one-half of the growth from within the centre of the shrub to promote air movement.

 Read our article to learn more about how to prune roses effectively and carefully.